HA2294/School-Event-Manager-linked-list-/README.md

-# School-Event-Manager-linked-list-
-School Event Manager For the purpose of practicing with linked-list /* * * * * * * * * * * * * * * * *
+/* * * * * * * * * * * * * * * * *
  * Name: Hanibal Alazar          *
  * Project: list program         *